pbernet/scala_gear_simulation/README.md

 - Minor enhancements to the GUI

 ### Update to akka 2.2.3
-- change the gear actor behaviour with "akka become", so there is no need for a local var "speed" anymore
+- Change the gear actor behaviour with "akka become", so there is no need for a local var "speed" anymore
 - Minor enhancements: Removed ActorRefs in Messages
 - Added sbt and support for monitoring with Typesafe Console via sbt-atmos plug-in https://github.com/sbt/sbt-atmos

+### Update to akka 2.3.8 and Scala 2.11.4
+-  Set the ErrorLevel via Slider from GUI

 ```
 ./sbt
-atmos:run-main ch.clx.geargui.GearGUI
+> atmos:run-main ch.clx.geargui.GearGUI
+[info] Starting Atmos and Typesafe Console ...
+[info] Typesafe Console is available at http://localhost:9900
 ```

 ## Monitoring